 When you sign up for the Chase Freedom Unlimited card, you can receive a $150 signup bonus after spending $500 within the first three months.
 You can also add an authorized user to your account and earn an additional $25 after they make a purchase during the same three-month period.

 If you have a large purchase coming up or need to transfer a balance, then you will like the 0% introductory annual percentage rate (APR) for 15 months on purchases and balance transfers.
-Once the introductory period has ended, the rate will shift to a variable 14.24% to 23.24%, depending on your creditworthiness.
-There is no annual fee with this card, but you will have a 5% balance transfer fee and a 3% foreign transaction fee.
+Once the introductory period has ended, the rate will shift to a 17.24% - 25.99% Variable, depending on your creditworthiness.
+There is no annual fee with this card, but you will have a 3% balance transfer fee and a 3% foreign transaction fee.

 Most of the top credit cards have a feature or two that really make them stand out from the rest.
-For the Blue Cash Preferred Card from American Express (see full review here), it’s the ability to earn cash back on purchases made on Amazon.com and at grocery stores.
-When you apply and are approved for the card before January 11, 2017, you will receive 10% cash back on purchase made on Amazon.com for the first six months (up to $200).
-You will also receive 6% cash back at U.S. supermarkets, on up to $6,000 each year.
-Purchases made at U.S. gas stations and select department stores will earn 3% cash back and everything else will be 1%.
+For the Blue Cash Preferred Card from American Express (see full review here), it’s the ability to earn cash back on purchases made at U.S. grocery stores.
+You will receive 6% cash back at U.S. supermarkets, on up to $6,000 each year.
+Purchases made at U.S. gas stations will earn 3% cash back and everything else will be 1%.

 4. BankAmericard Cash Rewards Credit Card